Article I. Name

 Honorary membership shall be reserved for persons who have made significant contributions to surgery of the alimentary tract.
 Honorary members shall be elected as designated in Article IV, Sections 4 and 5, or by vote of the Active and Senior members upon recommendations made directly by the Board of Trustees.
 Although Honorary members shall not be eligible for election or appointment to the Board of Trustees or to any offices of the Society, they may act in consultative or advisory capacities to any Trustee, officer, or committee of the Society.
 Honorary members shall have no voting privileges.

-Residents in a surgical training program or GI Fellowship are eligible for candidate membership.
-For a resident in a general surgery residency program, the program must be approved by the Accreditation Council for Graduate Medical Education; for a resident in a GI Fellowship, the resident must provide a letter from the Program Director.
-Members may continue as candidates for up to four years after completion of their training.
-Candidate Members may not vote or hold office.
-Candidate Members are eligible to apply for active membership status after receiving certification by a board that is a member board of the American Board of Medical Specialties, the Royal College of Physicians and Surgeons of Canada, or by an equivalent body.
+Residents in a surgical training program or post-residency trainees in a GI Fellowship are eligible for Candidate membership.
+For a resident in a general surgery residency program, the program must be approved by the Accreditation Council for Graduate Medical Education, Royal College of Canada, or equivalent body; for a post-residency trainee in a GI Fellowship, the trainee must provide a letter from the Program Director.
+Members may continue as Candidates until Board certified.
+Candidate Members may not vote, hold office, or chair committees.
+Candidate Members in good standing will be converted to active membership status after receiving certification by a board that is a member board of the American Board of Medical Specialties, the Royal College of Physicians and Surgeons of Canada, or by an equivalent body.

 Active and Candidate members - but not Honorary or Senior members - shall pay regular dues as recommended by the Board of Trustees and approved by vote of the members.
 The Board of Trustees may waive dues for individual Active members as it sees fit.
 Failure to pay dues within two (2) years after billing shall become grounds for suspension or termination of membership in the Society (by the Board of Trustees).